antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 ## Concise Syntax

 You can draw a chart with one sentence.
-In addition to drawing the graphics themselves, it will also add coordinate axes, legends, and even interactive tooltips!
+In addition to drawing the graphics themselves, it will also add coordinate axis, legends, and even interactive tooltips!

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';